chrosta/gedit-intelligent-words-completion/README.md

   * Detects lists and automatically creates new list items.
   * Auto-indent after function or list.
   * Cycling by possible words to completion by CTRL+SPACE (and CTRL release).
+  * Words are parsed and readed from all opened tabs.

 ## Download and instalation:
   * Download and place `.plugin` and `.py` file typicaly into `~/.local/share/gedit/plugins/`.